Do You Know the DR Lingo? Key Disaster Recovery Terms Defined

 Understanding the lingo of disaster recovery and business continuity planning is essential to ensuring a firm is fully knowledgeable during the planning process and prepared should an incident occur.
 Here at Eze Castle Integration we are regularly defining key DR terms for our hedge fund clients.
-Since we fancy ourselves experts on all things hedge fund DR related, we have have developed this handy list of common DR definitions.
+Here is a handy list of common DR definitions.

 A component of Disaster Recovery that deals with the restoration of business system software and data, after the operating system environment has been restored or replaced.